RyanBHuynh/RyanBHuynh.github.io/_posts/2021-8-13-Graph-Search.md

 2. Create a stack.
 This stack stores nodes that still need to be processed.
 3. Create a list that stores whether each node has been visited yet.
 At this point, all of the nodes are marked as not visited.
 4. Push the first node to the stack.
-5. While the stack is not empty,
+5. While the stack is not empty:
     6. Pop the last node put in.
     7. If the popped node has not been visited, visit it and mark it as visited in the list.
     8. Create a for loop to push each node's adjacent nodes to the stack.